OutSystems/docs-product/src/develop/ui/patterns/web/utilities/separator.md

     ![](<images/separator-7-ss.png>)

-1. On the **Properties** tab, set the relevant (optional) properties, for example, the colour and the amount of space separating the content.
+1. On the **Properties** tab, set the relevant (optional) properties, for example, the color and the amount of space separating the content.

     ![](<images/separator-8-ss.png>)